mahiyergude/data_engineering_projects/GCP/pipeline-ecommerce-bq-dbt/README.md

 - **Cloud Build API** - Allows you to build container images in the cloud
 - **Secret Manager API** - Provides secure storage for sensitive configuration values
 - **Cloud Run Admin API** - Enables deployment and management of Cloud Run services
+- **Artifact Registry API** - Securely stores and manages container images and artifacts in the cloud.

 ### Setting Up Repository Connection
 You'll also need to connect your repository Github to Cloud Build (1st generation) for continuous integration.